kvalle/diy-lang/README.md

 We will make a relatively simple, but neat language.
 We aim for the following features:

-- A handful of datatypes (integers, booleans and symbols)
+- A handful of data types (integers, booleans and symbols)
 - Variables
 - First class functions with lexical scoping
 - That nice homemade quality feeling